Fusion Simulation Extension | Autodesk

-Analyse the performance and manufacturability of your 3D designs to make sure they will meet the demands of real-world conditions with structural, thermal and explicit simulation tools.
+Analyze the performance and manufacturability of your 3D designs to make sure they will meet the demands of real-world conditions with structural, thermal, and explicit simulation tools.

-The Simulation Extension also includes injection moulding simulation studies to help you gain plastic injection moulding manufacturing insights for your 3D design.
+The Simulation Extension also includes injection molding simulation studies to help you gain plastic injection molding manufacturing insights for your 3D design.

 Generative design (formerly a separate Fusion extension) is now included within the Fusion Simulation Extension, granting capabilities to develop design outcomes beyond the human imagination.